 If you’re reading this, you obviously realize the importance in preparing for one of the most important decisions you’ll ever make: to get married or enter into an exclusive, committed long-term relationship.
 As you take the steps necessary to prepare for all the joys and challenges that lie ahead, remember that if it’s a search for certainty that you’re after, you’ll need to shift your focus and learn to tolerate (and even appreciate) the ambiguity that is a part of the romance puzzle.

-And don’t forget to check out my new Premarital Counseling Questions blog post for more marriage preparation questions.
+Don’t forget to check out my new Premarital Counseling Questions blog post for more marriage preparation questions.